LawrenceEzealor/SmartContract-Review/Review/ReverseRegistrarReview.md

 * `import "../root/Controllable.sol";`: This import ensures that the contract can inherit the `Controllable` contract and make use of its functionalities to implement advanced control and management features, allowing the contract respond dynamically to changing requirements or conditions.

 #### Examples of how the imports are used

 ### - Modifiers
+The modifiers that are being used by the `ReverseRegistrar.sol` functions are:

+* authorized

 ### - Functions